Zinabuf/GCIM/README.md

 The genetic data should be in Plink binary format(.bed, .bim, and .fam).
 Then it should be split into the discovery dataset(ideally 80% of the data ) and the target dataset(the remaining 20% of the data).

-Outcome data, Exposure or Environmental variables, and confounder variables are also split with similar proportions as above and compatible with the Plink data format.
+Outcome data, exposure or environmental variables, and confounder variables are also split in proportions similar to those above and are compatible with the Plink data format.
     #outcome should contain three columns ( FID, IID, and phenotype Value) and the phenotype value for case-control data should be 1 for control and 2 for case and in the target dataset, it should be 0 for controls and 1 for cases.
     #the exposure should contain at least 19 columns (FID, IID, and exposure values, confounder 1 confounder1, ...confounder16)